SionBayliss/PIRATE/README.md

 The [PIRATE wiki](https://github.com/SionBayliss/PIRATE/wiki) contains additional information on the methodology and outputs.

 #### Referencing
-You can find the preprint at the [bioarchive](https://www.biorxiv.org/content/10.1101/598391v1).
-The technical note is in submission.
+The manuscript describing the methodology, benchmarking and application to example datasets has been published in [Gigascience](https://academic.oup.com/gigascience/article/8/10/giz119/5584409).
+The original preprint is available at [bioarchive](https://www.biorxiv.org/content/10.1101/598391v1).
+Please reference PIRATE if you use it in your research.

 ## Dependencies
 |software|version|required|